 How Do We Compare With the U.S.?On a national level, middle and high school students sustain more injuries than elementary school students.
 In Utah and across the nation, most grade school injuries occur on the playground and playfield.
 In contrast, sports injuries take the lead in secondary schools, as students enter competitive sports.
 It's also known that coaches tend to report injuries less often, making those kinds of activities appear safer than they may actually be.

 What Is Being Done?The Utah Department of Health (UDOH) began investigating school-related injures in 1982.
 However, since there was no uniform or standardized system for reporting and collecting student injury data, it was not possible to determine the frequency, nature, severity, or contributing factors of these injuries.
 Together with the Utah State Office of Education and local school districts, the UDOH developed the Student Injury Reporting (SIR) system to better identify school injury problems, implement interventions, and prevent injuries.
 The UDOH Violence and Injury Prevention Program (VIPP) is the current administrator of SIR.
 SIR was one of the first statewide school injury reporting systems developed in the United States.
-Since 1990, Utah schools have submitted reports on 126,685 criteria injuries for an average of 6,334 injuries per school year.
+In 2012, the VIPP established an electronic Student Injury Reporting system where school administrators are able to directly enter their student injuries.
+Since the 2012-13 school year, a total of 30,250 student injuries have been reported through the SIRs, averaging 5,042 per year.
 But because there is no law that requires schools to report injuries, the VIPP estimates that the true number may actually be twice as high.

 The following activities are underway to make Utahns more aware of the problem of school injury and of the importance of prevention: [[br]]